 - Assistant voice

 Let us now take a look at each of these items.

 This is where you can change the language of your Assistant and also add one additional language.

 As of now, you can enable two languages at the same time.
-For example, you can use English and Spanish at the same time.
-When I say the same time, it does not mean you can use a mix of these two languages in the same sentence or command though.
+So, for example, you can use English and Spanish at the same time.
+However, it does not mean you can mix these two languages in the same sentence or command when I say the same time.